bruvellu/terebratalia-wnts/2-text/wnt.md

 To uncover the spatial localization of Wnt ligands during brachiopod development, we performed *in situ* hybridization in embryos from late blastula to competent larval stages of *T. transversa* (@fig:ligands1 and !@fig:ligands2).

-*wnt1* is expressed in the ectoderm and invaginating endomesoderm of the posterior blastopore lip in the late blastula (@fig:ligands1, @fig:s-ligands1, and @Vellutini2016-lq).
+*wnt1* is expressed in the ectoderm and invaginating endomesoderm of the posterior blastopore lip in the late blastula (@fig:ligands1, !@fig:s-ligands1, and @Vellutini2016-lq).
 This domain expands laterally, forming a ventral ectodermal band at the anterior most portion of the pedicle lobe in the early larva, a region that gives rise to the ventral shell primordium in the late larva.
 From the late gastrula stage, *wnt1* is also expressed in a narrow ectodermal stripe around the posterior region of the apical lobe and in the dorsal shell primordium.
 The apical lobe expression fades, and a new *wnt1* domain appears encircling the posterior subdivision of the pedicle lobe in the late larva.

 *wnt1t* expression domains differ significantly from its paralog *wnt1*.
-We first detect *wnt1t* transcripts in a single ectodermal spot at the animal pole of the early gastrula (@fig:ligands1 and @fig:s-ligands1).
+We first detect *wnt1t* transcripts in a single ectodermal spot at the animal pole of the early gastrula (@fig:ligands1 and !@fig:s-ligands1).
 This domain localizes to the anterior end of the embryo and is expressed until the early larva, when only subsets of cells continue expressing *wnt1t*.
 At this stage, a central patch of ventral ectoderm posterior to the mouth also begins expressing *wnt1t*.
 Finally, in the late larva, *wnt1t* is upregulated in an ectodermal ring beneath the mantle lobe, and at the terminal tip of the pedicle lobe ectoderm.

-*wnt2* is only expressed in the late gastrula and early larva stages in bilateral ectodermal bands that encircle the posterior portion of the apical lobe almost entirely, except for the ventral and dorsal midlines (@fig:ligands1 and @fig:s-ligands1).
+*wnt2* is only expressed in the late gastrula and early larva stages in bilateral ectodermal bands that encircle the posterior portion of the apical lobe almost entirely, except for the ventral and dorsal midlines (@fig:ligands1 and !@fig:s-ligands1).

-*wnt4* is expressed at the posterodorsal ectoderm from late blastula to late gastrula (@fig:ligands1 and @fig:s-ligands1).
+*wnt4* is expressed at the posterodorsal ectoderm from late blastula to late gastrula (@fig:ligands1 and !@fig:s-ligands1).
 The pattern is similar to *wnt1*, but *wnt4* transcripts are localized more dorsally ({@fig:s-doubles}A--C).
 In the early larva, the expression at the posterior end and dorsal portion fades, the domain becomes narrower, and acquires a subterminal position within the ventral ectoderm of the pedicle lobe.
 This domain is still present in the late larva, when *wnt4* begins to be expressed in the posterior endoderm.

 *wnt5* is expressed in three distinct ectodermal domains---in the apical, mantle, and pedicle lobes, respectively.
-We first detect expression in the early gastrula with transcripts at the posterior blastopore lip and anterolateral ectoderm (@fig:ligands1 and @fig:s-ligands1).
+We first detect expression in the early gastrula with transcripts at the posterior blastopore lip and anterolateral ectoderm (@fig:ligands1 and !@fig:s-ligands1).
-The posterior ectodermal domain is narrower than the *wnt1* domain (@fig:ligands1 and {@fig:doubles}A) and maintains a terminal position until the late larva stage when the tip of the pedicle lobe is cleared from expression (@fig:ligands1 and @fig:s-ligands1).
+The posterior ectodermal domain is narrower than the *wnt1* domain (@fig:ligands1 and {!@fig:doubles}A) and maintains a terminal position until the late larva stage when the tip of the pedicle lobe is cleared from expression (@fig:ligands1 and !@fig:s-ligands1).
 The anterolateral domains expand in the mid gastrula to encircle the posterior portion of the apical lobe ectoderm, and fade in the late larva.
 *wnt5* is also expressed in the leading edge of the growing mantle lobe ectoderm from mid gastrula to late larva.
-The ectodermal expression domains of *wnt5* and *wnt1* occupy distinct regions along the anteroposterior axis that coincide with the subdivisions of the larval lobes ({@fig:doubles}B,C and {@fig:s-doubles}G).
+The ectodermal expression domains of *wnt5* and *wnt1* occupy distinct regions along the anteroposterior axis that coincide with the subdivisions of the larval lobes ({@fig:doubles}B,C and {!@fig:s-doubles}G).

-*wnt6* transcripts localize to the posterior blastopore lip, similarly to *wnt1* and *wnt4*, from the early to the late gastrula (@fig:ligands1 and @fig:s-ligands1).
+*wnt6* transcripts localize to the posterior blastopore lip, similarly to *wnt1* and *wnt4*, from the early to the late gastrula (@fig:ligands1 and !@fig:s-ligands1).
 This ectodermal domain is cleared in the early larva, when *wnt6* is activated in a midbody section of the endoderm.
 In the late larva, we also detect *wnt6* domains in the ectoderm of the apical and pedicle lobes.

-*wnt7* initiates as a lateral pair of anterior ectodermal stripes that progressively extend around the entire embryo circumference until the early larva (@fig:ligands1 and @fig:s-ligands1).
+*wnt7* initiates as a lateral pair of anterior ectodermal stripes that progressively extend around the entire embryo circumference until the early larva (@fig:ligands1 and !@fig:s-ligands1).
-This *wnt7* stripe demarcates the apical--mantle boundary, partially overlapping with *wnt1*- and *engrailed*-expressing cells at the anteriormost region of the mantle lobe ({@fig:doubles}G,H and {@fig:s-doubles}I; see also [@Vellutini2016-lq]).
+This *wnt7* stripe demarcates the apical--mantle boundary, partially overlapping with *wnt1*- and *engrailed*-expressing cells at the anteriormost region of the mantle lobe ({@fig:doubles}G,H and {!@fig:s-doubles}I; see also [@Vellutini2016-lq]).
 In the early larva, the anterior *wnt7* stripe disappears and a posterior ectodermal stripe appears demarcating the boundary between the subterminal and terminal regions of the pedicle lobe, between the posterior territories of *wnt1* and *wnt5*.

-*wnt8* is expressed in a ring of cells in the invaginating endomesoderm and in a broad ectodermal band encircling the late blastula (@fig:ligands2 and @fig:s-ligands2).
+*wnt8* is expressed in a ring of cells in the invaginating endomesoderm and in a broad ectodermal band encircling the late blastula (@fig:ligands2 and !@fig:s-ligands2).
 In the early and mid gastrula, *wnt8* transcripts are cleared from the endomesoderm and from the anterior ectoderm, and two distinct ectodermal domains remain: a pair of broad lateral territories in the apical lobe, and a wide posterodorsal domain in the pedicle lobe.
 The lateral territories expand ventrally and dorsally, encircling the apical lobe ectoderm, while the posterior ectodermal domain fades in the late gastrula.
-The anterior *wnt8* territories partially overlap with the anterior expression of *wnt1* in the apical lobe ectoderm ({@fig:doubles}I--L and {@fig:s-doubles}H).
+The anterior *wnt8* territories partially overlap with the anterior expression of *wnt1* in the apical lobe ectoderm ({@fig:doubles}I--L and {!@fig:s-doubles}H).

-*wnt9* transcripts are first expressed in the invaginated endomesoderm of late gastrula embryos at a subterminal position (@fig:ligands2 and @fig:s-ligands2).
+*wnt9* transcripts are first expressed in the invaginated endomesoderm of late gastrula embryos at a subterminal position (@fig:ligands2 and !@fig:s-ligands2).
 The domain forms a contiguous patch of mesodermal and endodermal cells expressing *wnt9* in the early larva, which differentiates into two distinct territories; one endodermal in the central portion of the gut and another mesodermal in a bilateral pair of anterior domains near the apical--mantle boundary.

-*wnt10* is expressed from the mid gastrula stage in a posterior ectodermal domain which acquires a subterminal position within the pedicle lobe in the early larva (@fig:ligands2 and @fig:s-ligands2).
+*wnt10* is expressed from the mid gastrula stage in a posterior ectodermal domain which acquires a subterminal position within the pedicle lobe in the early larva (@fig:ligands2 and !@fig:s-ligands2).
 Additionally, we detect *wnt10* transcripts in the late gastrula at a dorsal ectodermal patch of the apical lobe, similar to the dorsal domain of *wnt1t*, and in the late larva at the posterior mesoderm.

-*wnt11* is expressed in a posterodorsal ectodermal domain in the early gastrula, similar to *wnt4* (@fig:ligands2 and @fig:s-ligands2).
+*wnt11* is expressed in a posterodorsal ectodermal domain in the early gastrula, similar to *wnt4* (@fig:ligands2 and !@fig:s-ligands2).
 The domain encircles the pedicle lobe ectoderm in the early larva, and becomes reduced to a narrow ectodermal stripe on the ventral portion of the pedicle lobe in the late larva.
-In the early larva, *wnt11* is also expressed in the ventral ectoderm at the mantle--pedicle boundary, and in the posterior endoderm of the larval gut (@fig:ligands2 and @fig:s-ligands2).
+In the early larva, *wnt11* is also expressed in the ventral ectoderm at the mantle--pedicle boundary, and in the posterior endoderm of the larval gut (@fig:ligands2 and !@fig:s-ligands2).

-*wnt16* is expressed in the invaginating endomesoderm and vegetal ectoderm around the blastopore in the late blastula (@fig:ligands2 and @fig:s-ligands2).
+*wnt16* is expressed in the invaginating endomesoderm and vegetal ectoderm around the blastopore in the late blastula (@fig:ligands2 and !@fig:s-ligands2).
 During gastrulation, the endomesodermal expression clears and only the ectodermal domain remains as lateral patches near the blastopore lip.
 With the blastopore closure, *wnt16* forms a heart-shaped domain in the ectoderm and presumably mesoderm at the ventral midline of the mantle lobe in the early larva.

-*wntA* appears in the mid gastrula as paired, ventral ectodermal domains located at the posterior portion of the apical lobe (@fig:ligands2 and @fig:s-ligands2).
+*wntA* appears in the mid gastrula as paired, ventral ectodermal domains located at the posterior portion of the apical lobe (@fig:ligands2 and !@fig:s-ligands2).
 In the late larva, these anterior ectodermal domains are cleared, and *wntA* expression is activated in paired, ventral mesodermal bands adjacent to the mouth.

 <!--TODO: Improve this paragraph-->

-Overall, Wnt genes are expressed in diverse, partially overlapping domains along the anteroposterior axis (@fig:summary-ligands1 and @fig:summary-ligands2).
+Overall, Wnt genes are expressed in diverse, partially overlapping domains along the anteroposterior axis (@fig:summary-ligands1 and !@fig:summary-ligands2).

 ## Frizzled genes are highly expressed and show gradual changes throughout embryogenesis